hyweljohnllewellyn/hywelme/_posts/2015-12-17-netgear-arlo-home-security-camera-unboxing-setup.md

 ![arlo router sync light on]({{site.baseurl}}/assets/2015-12-17/9 arlo router sync light on.jpg)

 That's it..I will describe some more advanced configuration in an upcoming post.
-I would recommend these little cameras because of the simple setup and they are magnetic, so are easy to position.
+I would recommend these little cameras because of the simplicity of setup and ease to positioning.